How to Define an Effective Team? 11 Characteristics

 Yes, it’s about a clear sense of purpose and measurable objectives.
 This unifies the group and every team member knows why the group exists.

 Unfortunately, often companies are in such a hurry to move on their projects that they pull together groups of people without deciding on the goals and desired results.
-A clear goal is a fuel which drives each member’s effort.
+A clear goal is a fuel that drives each member’s effort.

 First, you need to realize and communicate the team goals and desired outcomes.
 Use them for clear direction for the team you select and leave the team flexibility to develop the best way to get there.